Karl Marx (1818–1883), German historian, philosopher, and revolutionary wrote The Communist Manifesto (1848);

 "A spectre is haunting Europe -- the spectre of Communism.
 All the Powers of old Europe have entered into a holy alliance to exorcise this spectre: Pope and Czar, Metternich and Guizot, French Radicals and German police-spies.
 Where is the party in opposition that has not been decried as Communistic by its opponents in power?
 Where the Opposition that has not hurled back the branding reproach of Communism, against the more advanced opposition parties, as well as against its reactionary adversaries?"--Introduction to The Communist Manifesto

-Karl Heinrich Marx was born on 5 May 1818 in Trier, Prussia (now Germany).
-Although the Marxs were Jewish they converted to Christianity due to Prussia's anti-Jewish laws of the time.
+Karl Heinrich Marx was born on 5 May 1818, at Brückenstrasse 10, in Trier, Prussia (now Germany), to Heinrich Marx (1777-1838), lawyer, and Henrietta Pressburg (1788–1863).
+Although the Marxs were Jewish they converted to Christianity because of Prussia's anti-Jewish laws of the time.
 Marx studied law and history at Bonn, and earned his PhD in Philosophy in 1841, basing his thesis on Democritus.
 Becoming a proponent of the dialectical Hegelian philosophy, he joined the `Left Hegelians' in Berlin.
 For a time he was editor of the pro-democratic, yet increasingly revolutionary Rheinische Zeitung, until the government suppressed it entirely in 1843.
 Marx next turned to the study of political economy.
 In 1843 he married his childhood friend Jenny von Westphalen (1814-1881) of bourgeois Prussian nobility.
 They would have seven children.

 Having broken away from the Left Hegelians Bruno Bauer and Max Stirner, Marx moved to Paris in the 1840's where he met Friedrich Engels who became a life-long friend.
 Together they produced The German Ideology, the first substantial work of Marxist theory.
 Poverty of Philosophy was published in 1847.
 With the German and French governments increasingly critical of his revolutionary activities, Marx moved to Brussels where he and Engels joined the Communist League and together they outlined its purpose and program in The Communist Manifesto.
 Addressing the issues of class struggle, materialism, and the role of the proletariat, it is probably Marxs' most widely read work.